-Before this feature was added to Power BI, users needed to bring in a dataset every time they create a report or workspace.
+Before this feature was added to Power BI, users needed to bring in a dataset every time they created a report or workspace.

 Dataflows are completely cloud-based.
-You only need to publish a data set into the Power BI service and it will then be available for use in any report in the workspace.
+You only need to publish a dataset on the Power BI service and it will then be available for use in any report in the workspace.